Rethink-Rx

 Myasthenia Gravis

-Myasthenia Gravis is an autoimmune neuromuscular disease that can result in muscle weakness and fatigue.
+Myasthenia gravis is an autoimmune neuromuscular disease characterized by muscle weakness and fatigue.
 Some patients have reported symptom relief with the use of medical marijuana.

 Myoclonus